mdohr07/Personal-Blog/README.md

 # Personal Frontend Development Blog

-This is a personal blog focused on frontend development, written in German.
+This is a personal blog.
 It's a fork of an existing repository that already had a layout that suited my preferences.
 I made cosmetic and functional changes to adapt it to my needs.

 ## Cosmetic Changes 💄
 - Customized cards.